 Crushes happen.
 You didn’t ask your company to hire that ridiculously attractive new employee to work on your team.
 Nor did you ever think you’d get into a deep conversation with the girl at Starbucks after discovering you’re both into the same band.
-But here you are — a married dad with a crush on someone who’s not your wife.
+But here you are — a married dad, having a crush on someone who’s not your wife.

-The researchers behind that study, in fact, came to some pretty rosy conclusions about the effects of crushes on relationships.
-They don’t seem to increase the chances that crushers will cheat on a partner; crushes sometimes reminded participants what they appreciate about their primary partners; and the women with crushes tended to feel more sexually charged than they usually did, which spiced things up when those feelings spilled into their primary relationships.
+Good news is the researchers behind that study came to some pretty rosy conclusions about the effects of crushes on relationships.
+They don’t seem to increase the chances that crushers will cheat on a partner.
+In fact, crushes sometimes reminded participants what they appreciate about their primary partners; and the women with crushes tended to feel more sexually charged than they usually did, which spiced things up when those feelings spilled into their primary relationships.

 That rush is one reason crushes will always exist — they literally, physiologically, make you feel good, says Dr. Christine Hyde, Ph.D., a licensed clinical social worker and certified sex therapist.
 A crush can cause surges in adrenaline as well as dopamine, the neurotransmitter in control of your brain’s pleasure center.
 In short, crushes inject excitement into lives that feel dull and stagnant.